3mdeb/news-and-ideas/blog/content/post/2019-06-21-rte-new-version-and-kit.md

 ## Upgraded full kit

-We came to the conclusion to remove shop kit options for RTE.
+We came to the conclusion that shop kit options for RTE are obsolete and should be removed - [link][https://shop.3mdeb.com/product/rte/].
 From now on there is only one possible set to buy - the full one with all required elements for development and testing devices.
 Moreover, we have expanded kit with M3 plastic spacers, set of jumpers (serial communication header) and Pomona 8-pin SOIC clip with 8 connection wires for flashing firmware on platforms without SPI header.